uber/Cadence-Docs/src/blog/_posts/2022-05-31-community-spotlight-update-may-2022.md

 ## Congratulations to a First Time Contributor

 We are always looking for ways to encourage project participation.
 It doesn't matter how large the contribution is or whether it is coding or non coding related.
-This month one of our community members had their first PR merged - so congratulations!
+This month one of our community members had [their first PR merged](https://github.com/uber/Cadence-Docs/pull/107)- so congratulations and many thanks for the contribution [tonyxrandall](https://github.com/tonyxrandall)!

 ## Share Your News!

 Our #support [Slack](http://t.uber.com/cadence-slack) channel is always full of questions and activity so we know that there are are lot of people out there exploring, trying out and setting up Cadence.
-We are always interested in hearing about what the community are doing so if you have something to you want to share as a blog post or part of this montly update then please contact us in the #community Slack channel.
+We are always interested in hearing about what the community are doing so if you have something to you want to share as a blog post or part of this montly update then please contact us in the #community [Slack](http://t.uber.com/cadence-slack) channel.

 ## Next Cadence Technical Office Hours: 3rd and  27th June 2022